-Australia is a clean, safe country which welcomes international students.
-There are some different customs in Australia that may seem strange.
-If you understand a little about the Australian lifestyle, you will find it easier to meet Australians and feel comfortable living here.
+Australia is a clean and safe country that is proud to welcome international students.
+There are some different customs in Australia that may seem strange at first.
+If you understand a little about Australian values and lifestyle, you will find it easier to meet Australians and feel comfortable living here.

 Some key values that reflect the Australian way of life include: